michaelhthomas/website/content/posts/2023-04-17-open-source-is-not-meritocratic/index.md

 </figure>

 Even in cases where women do manage to overcome these challenges and make significant contributions to open-source projects, their work is often overlooked or undervalued.
 This is because meritocracy assumes that everyone has an equal opportunity to succeed, regardless of their background or circumstances.
 But the reality is that people who come from privileged backgrounds often have more opportunities to develop their skills and abilities, and are therefore more likely to be recognized and rewarded for their work.
+Denying reality and believing that open-source communities are meritocratic is directly harmful to those who do not come from privileged backgrounds, like women and other underrepresented groups.

 ## Moving Beyond Meritocracy